Chairman and Practice Head, Eurasia

 Area of Expertise: Russia, Iran

-Cliff Kupchan is the head of Eurasia Group's Russia and Eurasia team as well as the senior Iran analyst.
-He covers Russia's domestic and foreign policy, as well as its energy sector.
-He also focuses on Iranian nuclear and foreign policy, Iranian domestic politics, and international sanctions on Iran.
+Cliff Kupchan is Eurasia Group's Chairman, Practice Head for Eurasia and Iran Director.
+He provides top-level analysis and thought leadership on global macro issues.
+He also covers Russia's domestic and foreign policy, as well as its energy sector.
+In addition, he focuses on Iranian nuclear and foreign policy, Iranian domestic politics, and international sanctions on Iran.

 Cliff holds an AB from Brown University and an MA from Stanford University.
 He is fluent in Russian.